 Learn how to become a Section 8 landlord

-In our fight against discrimination,this website and it's subsidiaries are advocates of the Fair Housing Act of 1988.
+To support the fight against discrimination, this website and it's employees are advocates of the Fair Housing Act of 1988, and therefor display the Fair Housing Logo.
 All landlords that list properties here are expected to be as well.
 The Fair Housing Amendments Act of 1988 establishes an administrative enforcement mechanism, provides stiffer penalties than the present act, and expands its coverage to include disabled persons and families with children.
 The act, among its more important provisions: bars discrimination in the sale or rental of housing on the basis of a disability, and requires the design and construction of new covered multifamily dwellings to meet certain adaptability and accessibility requirements bars discrimination in the sale or rental of housing because there are children in a family, but exempts housing for older persons, e.g., Section 202 housing modifies the definition of a discriminatory housing practice to include acts of interfering, coercing, threatening or intimidating a person in the exercise or enjoyment of his/her rights as protected by Sections 804, 805 and 806 of this act.
 These conditions apply to any renter, not just a tenant that has completed a Section 8 application.

 Each year, the federal government looks at the rents being charged for privately owned apartments in different communities, as well as the costs of utilities (heat, electricity, etc.) in those communities.
 The Fair Market Rents are an estimate of the average gross rents (rents plus utilities) for medium-quality apartments of different sizes in a particular community.
 As an example, 2012 FMR for 1 bedroom housing in San Francisco is $1,522 and in New York is $1,280 while in many other places it is less than $500.
 Section8programs.com allows their clients to list their properties for free.
 The landlord cannot charge a Section 8 tenant or anyone that has completed a section 8 application online, more than a reasonable rent and cannot accept payments outside the contract.
 In addition, landlords, although required to meet fair housing laws, are not required to participate in the Section 8 program.
 As a result, some landlords will not accept a Section 8 tenant.
 The Section 8 and Subsidized Housing Online Packet can show everyone how to apply for Section 8 and other low income programs via updated links and instructions.